deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 $ ./gradlew syncS3
 ```

-### Step 5: Checkin your ModelLoader and metadata files to git
+### Step 5: Check in your ModelLoader and metadata files to git
 You need to register this model in the model zoo.
 Make all necessary changes to load and use your model.

 **Note"**: Avoid checking in binary files to git.
 Binary files should only be uploaded to S3 bucket.